-- 3. All contracts had adequate safeguards and monitoring systems in place to ensure that contractor functions do not change or expand during performance to become an inherently governmental function.
-Contract management and administration is conducted by Federal employees with extensive experience, training and certification in the field of work being procured and any changes to the scope of work or an expansion of the contractor's role is proposed and reviewed by the Contractor Officer to prevent inherently governmental functions from being performed by the contractor.
-A few specific examples of these safeguards include: - Progress review meetings are held regularly with the Contracting Officer, Contracting Officer's Representative and the contractor personnel responsible for site management; - Routine progress reports are submitted by contractors; - Contracting Officers communicate with Project Managers and CORs when monitoring and evaluating contract performance against the contract requirements; - Technical and schedule requirements are required to be stated in terms of desired results, rather than the method of performance; - Requirements clearly define contract goals and establish deliverables and other reporting requirements such as methods of performance measurement standards in terms of quality, timeliness, quantity; and - Contracts include requirements for inspection, Quality Assurance Surveillance Plan and other quality control requirements to protect the government's interests. - 4.
-In examining past performance reviews; monitoring contractor performance in CPARS; and interviewing CORs, Contracting Officers and Project Managers, one contract to acquire Information Technology support services was identified as not performing satisfactorily due to inferior quality.
-As a result, the contract options were not exercised and the requirement was re-competed.
-The new contractor is currently performing well and ample contractor monitoring is in place to ensure contractors perform contract requirements in a successful manner.
-Moreover, through collaborative efforts, any issues encountered during contract performance were fully documented and reported to the Contracting Officer who in turn, documented the contract file with resolutions of such issues. - 5.
-Of the 132 contracts sampled for analysis, only one consisted of personal services as defined in FAR Subsection 37.104.
-The contract was analyzed and determined to be performed appropriately under the authority of H.R.
-2272 IAW Sec.
-3109, Title 5.
-Additionally, special management attention is given to existing personal services contracts in accordance with applicable laws and regulations. - 6.
+- Progress review meetings are held regularly with the Contracting Officer, Contracting Officer's Representative and the contractor personnel responsible for site management; - Routine progress reports are submitted by contractors and reviewed by program officials to monitor progress and compliance with Statement of Work requirements; - Contracting Officers communicate with Project Managers and CORs when monitoring and evaluating contract performance against the contract requirements; - Technical and schedule requirements are required to be stated in terms of desired results, rather than the method of performance; - Requirements clearly define contract goals and establish deliverables and other reporting requirements such as methods of performance measurement standards in terms of quality, timeliness, quantity; - Contracts include requirements for inspection, Quality Assurance Surveillance Plan and other quality control requirements to protect the government's interests; - Greater emphasis placed on the use of lower-risk contract types (i.e. firm-fixed price); - Contracting Officers review and approve any modification to change work being required to ensure the change is within scope of the contract requirements and does not expand into services that are inherently governmental functions; - Prior to exercising an option, Contracting Officers and CORs perform an assessment of the market and a cost-benefit analysis to determine if the work should be conducted inhouse; - Training sessions conducted on properly monitoring service contracts provided to both acquisition and program officials on an on-going basis; and - Program officials work closely with contract employees to foster transfer of knowledge of the support services in order to reduce Government dependency on contractor expertise. - 4.
+In examining past performance reviews; monitoring contractor performance in CPARS; and interviewing CORs, Contracting Officers and Project Managers, no contracts were identified as performing unsatisfactorily.
+Through collaborative efforts, any issues encountered during contract performance were fully documented and reported to the Contracting Officer who in turn, documented the contract file with resolutions of such issues. - 5.
+Of the 141 contract actions sampled for analysis, three were initially identified as personal services contracts based on the product service code entered into FPDS.
+Analysis of the three contract actions revealed that the actions were in fact miscoded in FPDS.
+As a result, the three remaining contract actions identified as personal services were reviewed which revealed that the additional actions were also miscoded.
+The PSCs for all six contract actions identified in the FY12 service contract inventory as personal services contracts have since been changed to cite the appropriate PSC and description. - 6.
 The contracts had sufficient internal resources in place to manage and oversee contracts effectively.
-Data collected through questionnaires as well an examination of the Department's COR, Contracting and Project Management training requirements, certifications, and delegations of authority were reviewed to ensure that the acquisition workforce assigned to the contracts had the appropriate training, experience and expertise to manage and oversee contracts effectively.
-Also, to ensure continued successful contract management and oversight, the Department requires additional training requirements in performance-based acquisitions, acquisition and project management for CORs.
+Data collected through questionnaires as well an examination of the

+Department's COR, Contracting and Project Management training requirements, certifications, and delegations of authority were reviewed to ensure that the acquisition workforce assigned to the contracts had the appropriate training, experience and expertise to manage and oversee contracts effectively.
+Furthermore, to ensure continued successful contract management and oversight, the Department requires additional training requirements in performance-based acquisitions, acquisition and project management for CORs.
 In addition, all Project Managers assigned to exhibit 300 projects, CORs and Contracting Officers meet the appropriate Federal Acquisition Certification requirements for their contract-related function.

-7. The vast majority of contracts analyzed confirmed that the services performed by contract employees cannot be accomplished in-house by Federal employees due to specialized skills that enable the Department to efficiently utilize it assets and achieve its public mission.
-However, two contract actions were determined to include services that might otherwise be performed by Federal employees but these procurements are used to supplement federal staffing.
+7. Contracts analyzed were confirmed as possessing services performed by contract employees that cannot be accomplished in-house by Federal employees due to specialized skills or lack of resources that enable the Department to efficiently utilize its assets and achieve its public mission.